uncw-library/vivo-docker2/README.md

 Our use-case is:
 - One userdata.ttl file (turtle fileformat), created outside of Vivo, holding all the site data for profiles.
 Place it at ./siteData/userdata.ttl.
 When starting the vivo instance, userdata.ttl is autoingested into Vivo.
 - One folder with profile images, created outside of Vivo.
 Place it at ./siteData/uploads.
 Check that the namespaces file in that folder has your site's namespace.
-See Person
 - One featuredFaculty.ttl file, created outside of Vivo, holding site data for our custom FeaturedFaculty homepage display.

 To do a data refresh, replace some files in ./siteData with a new version.
 Restarting Vivo autoupdates any changes.